 Nearby, you’ll find the Waterfront’s three new public docks where dockage is free for non-commercial watercraft.
 The middle dock is also known as the pedestrian dock, and features native plants, underwater ecosystems and shaded seating for impromptu picnics.

 Finally, the multi-day concert event SunFest is held along Flagler Drive, which edges the Intracoastal Waterway.
 The festival, which offers both day and evening shows, stretches from Banyan Boulevard to Lakeview Avenue, and also includes an arts show and fireworks.

 In addition to all the outdoor events, Clematis Street is known for its broad array of restaurants.
 Rocco’s Tacos and Tequila Bar is a particular favourite with the thirty-something, singles crowd; Bar Louie is a happy hour favourite; and Blue Martini West Palm Beach is an upscale after-dinner hangout.
-For casual, filling fare before the party, Grease Burger Beer & Whiskey Bar, Pizza Girls and Roxy’s Pub all fit the bill.
+For casual, filling fare before the party, Grease Burger Beer & Whiskey Bar, and Roxy’s Pub all fit the bill.
 For finer food, Pistache Restaurant features French bistro fare that has garnered rave reviews from just about every critic in town.